Darxo/Hardened/README.md

 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile.
 - **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 25%)
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent atleast half of your action points by that time.
-- **Wears it well** no grants 50% of combined Mainhand and Offhand weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest)
+- **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Whirling Death** is completely reworked.
 It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user.

 ### Perk Groups